 Peanut Butter Bars Recipe

-These peanut butter bars really make anyone feel pretty lucky though.
-They are so simple and quick to make, but taste like they were super hard to make.
-That’s why Little Buddy and I have been making them together for so many years.
-Five ingredients is all it takes to make these babies.
+These peanut butter bars are so simple and quick to make, but taste like they were super hard to make.
+That’s why Sam and I have been making them together for so many years.
+Five ingredients is all it takes to make these babies!

-These peanut butter bars are perfect for tailgating, game days, serving on your Halloween dessert table and for gifting and disappear quicker than you would ever imagine!
+These bars are perfect for holidays, game days, potlucks, tailgating, and serving on your dessert table anytime.
+They are also great for gifting and disappear quicker than you would ever imagine!
 We also love to make them on camping trips in the RV.

-But, I remember that my Mama would sometimes make them just to tuck into my Charlie’s Angels lunch box.
-When I’d open the lid to discover a peanut butter bar inside, I felt like the luckiest girl alive.
+I also remember that my Mama would sometimes make them just to tuck into my lunch box.
+When I’d open the lid to discover one inside, I felt like the luckiest girl alive.
 There’s just something about that whole peanut butter and chocolate combination that’ll do that for you.

 Here’s my recipe for Peanut Butter Bars.
 I know you are going to love them!